NBC Sports Group: Group history

 NBC Sports Group formed NBC Sports Films in 2015 for long form sports documentaries for the sports group's platforms.
 The first film was Center of Attention: The Unreal Life of Derek Sanderson which was broadcast on NBC Sports Network June 8 after Game 3 of the 2015 Stanley Cup Finals.

 On October 22, 2015, it was announced that Universal Sports Network would close down on November 16, 2015, and that NBC Sports would inherit the network's portfolio of sports rights for its own networks and channels.
 The Group launched two channels just for the 2016 Olympic games, NBC Olympic Basketball and NBC Olympic Soccer.

 In May 2016, NBC Sports Group broke out its streaming technology unit into an entity known as Playmaker Media, to serve other NBCUniversal properties as well as third-party clients (thus competing with BAMTech).
 In June 2016, NBC Sports Group launched NBC Sports Gold, an over-the-top streaming service containing subscription-based packages focused on different sports.

 In July 2016, NBC Sports Group acquired Sport Ngin, a Minneapolis-based provider of digital services for youth and amateur sports organizations.
 The unit was renamed SportsEngine.
 The group purchased the All-American Bowl high school all star game in February 2019.

 In February 2020, it was reported that Golf Channel would re-locate its operations from Orlando to Stamford over the next 12 to 18 months.

 In January 2021, it was announced that NBCSN will cease operations by the end of the year, and that its programming was slated to be moved to USA Network and Peacock.

 In August 2021, it was announced that NBC Sports' technology and digital operations would be re-aligned under the new division NBC Sports Next.

+In November 2024, Comcast announced that it would spin off most of its cable networks and select digital properties into a new publicly traded company (later named Versant), including CNBC, Golf Channel and USA Network.
+The divestment was approved by Comcast's board of directors in December 2025, and completed in January 2026.
+After the spin-off, NBC Sports and Versant have continued sharing select programming.

+NBC Sports relaunched NBCSN relaunched in November 2025 to continue having a secondary linear television outlet.
+Its programming draws from content that was previously exclusive to Peacock, though some programming remains exclusive to the streaming service.